Kernel decompression

 jmp *%rax

-The final touches before kernel decompression
+The last actions before the kernel decompression

 xorl %eax, %eax